Matmey/Meyneng_NC/README.md

 Main_results.r - R script for all main analyses and figure generation.

+LongRead_analysis.md - Bash script for analysis of long-read data.

-LongRead_analysis.Rmd - R script for network analysis of long-read data.
+Process_LR_analysis_figure.Rmd - R script for network analysis of long read and short read